 Do I need to file a 1040 if I’m self-employed?

-Beginning in 2018 the Forms 1040A and 1040EZ were no longer in effect.
-Instead all taxpayers now file the simplified Form 1040.
-So yes, you will need to file Form 1040.
+Yes, you will need to file Form 1040.
 You will also need to include Schedule 1 and Schedule C with your tax return.
-These are the required forms when you are self-employed such as Schedule 2, Schedule SE, Form 4562 and others.
+These are the required forms when you are self-employed such as Schedule 2, Schedule SE, Form 4562, and others.

 What is my tax ID number for my business?

 Your personal tax ID number is your Social Security number (SSN).
 Your business can have a unique employer identification number (EIN) as well, but you must apply for the number.
 If you don’t have any employees and your state doesn’t require a separate number, you can use your SSN for your self-employment income.
-If you have employees, or are otherwise required to, you must complete an online Form SS-4 (the EIN application) with the IRS to get an EIN.
-A best practice is to get an EIN for your business, even if you are not required to do so.
+If you have employees or are otherwise required to, you must complete an online Form SS-4 (the EIN application) with the IRS to get an EIN.

 My husband and I are joint owners of a business – do we have to file as a partnership?